junxit/us-congress-bills-111/metadata.md

 - 2010-07-19 — Mr. Loebsack moved to suspend the rules and pass the bill, as amended.
 - 2010-07-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5686-5688)
 - 2010-07-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5686-5688)
+- 2010-07-20 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.